Transformer-Encoder Trees for Efficient Multilingual Machine Translation and Speech Translation: Experimental Setup

 \subsection{Training Details}

+\paragraph{Model architecture.} Each node in TET is a Transformer encoder layer having a model dimension of 768, 6 attention heads, and a feed-forward dimension of 2048.

+We use different tree settings based on datasets.
+For Multi30K, the TET model has 8 leaf nodes, each corresponding to one of the 8 target languages.
+Each leaf node has a depth of 5, representing a path from the root node: \textit{common$_1$--common$_2$--branch--sub-branch--language}.
+Similarly, for Tatoeba, the TET model has 11 leaf nodes, each has a depth of 6, representing a path of \textit{common$_1$--common$_2$--branch--sub-branch--language$_1$--language$_2$}.
+The total model size of TET is 97M on Multi30K, and 191M on Tatoeba.

-Each node in the Transformer encoder tree has a model dimension of 768 and a feed-forward dimension of 2048.
-For each minibatch, we iterate through all target languages, obtain the corresponding translations and model predictions, and finally update the relevant model weights.
-To clarify with an example, suppose that there are two languages, and the Transformer encoder tree consists of one shared encoder layer $S$ with two target languages and two language-specific leaf nodes $L_1$ and $L_2$.
-For a given input minibatch, the model weights of layers $(S, L_1)$ and $(S, L_2)$ are updated sequentially.
+In each minibatch, we iterate through all target languages, obtain the corresponding translations and model predictions, and finally update the relevant model weights.
+To clarify with an example, suppose that there are two languages, and the TET consists of one shared encoder layer $S$ with two target languages and two language-specific leaf nodes $L_1$ and $L_2$.
+Then for a given input minibatch, the model weights of layers $S$ and $L_1$ would be updated, and then the model weights of layers $S$ and $L_2$ would be updated sequentially.
 Because the CTC loss requires that prediction length to be no shorter than the target length, we pad each input sequence to be 50 tokens longer than the longest target sentence in the minibatch.
-To improve generalization of model weights and positional encodings, these padding tokens are inserted randomly in the input sequence rather than only at the end (Table \ref{table:format}).
-We use the Adam optimizer \cite{loshchilovdecoupled} with a learning rate of 1e-4 for Multi30K and 2e-5 for Tatoeba.
+To improve generalization of model weights and positional encodings, these padding tokens are inserted randomly in the input sequence rather than only at the end (see Table \ref{table:format}).

+\paragraph{Implementation details.} All models are trained and evaluated on one NVIDIA A100 GPU (40GB) with a batch size of 32.
+We use the Adam optimizer \cite{kingma2014adam} with $\beta=(0.9, 0.999)$ and $\epsilon=1e^{-8}$, and a learning rate of $1e^{-4}$ and $2e^{-5}$ for Multi30K and Tatoeba, respectively.
+All models are trained for 100 epochs on Multi30K, and 30 epochs on Tatoeba.
+On both datasets, we use 80\% data for training and the remaining 20\% for testing.